Skip to content

 Python

+This model creates a corresponding table in the database when migrations are applied.
 Django maps the fields defined in Django models into table fields of the database as shown below.

 django models